 - What soil is best for the plant?

-- Where did it come from?
+- Where did the plant come from?
 Climate wise

-Rare plants pushed me and gave me a goal – to make them root and grow.
-All, so I could trade for other plants.
+Rare plants pushed me and gave me a goal.
+The goal was to make them root and grow.
+All so I could trade for other plants.
 End result – I learned how to grow plants!

-Learning or should I say understanding how plants grow and react has always interested me.
-I’ve never been afraid to experiment, learn and even fail.
-Those learned growing principals can be applied inside or outside – they just need to be adapted to the environment.
+Learning and understanding how plants grow and react, has always interested me.
+I’ve never been afraid to experiment, learn, and even fail.
+Those “learned” growing principals work indoors or outdoors.
+We must adapt how we care for our plants to the environment.

-This passion for Aroids along with others holding the same love helped form the start of what is now known as the International Aroid Society.
+My passion for Anthuriums and Aroids was shared by others who also love these plants.
+This passion helped form the start of what is now known as the International Aroid Society.

 In 1976, I purchased 4 acres of land and established a wholesale nursery operation, growing plants for the trade.

-In late 1994, I discovered the internet and knew THIS was HOW to share plant care information and knowledge with others.
+In late 1994, I discovered the internet.
+I knew right away THIS was HOW to share knowledge and plant care information with others.

-I started several websites over the years which eventually morphed into plantcaretoday.com.
+Over the years, I started several websites.
+These eventually morphed into plantcaretoday.com.

-Every day is spent adding new articles along with improving and expanding current topics.
+We spend every day adding new articles along with improving and expanding current topics.

 Stay Up To Date

-Make sure you like Plant Care Today on Facebook so you are updated each time we publish or update a new blog post worth sharing.
-Plus, subscribe to our email list to receive daily updates.
+Make sure you like Plant Care Today on Facebook.
+Stay updated each time we publish or update a new blog post worth sharing.
+Subscribe to our email list to receive daily updates.

 For now, take a look around the site and soak up all the wonderful things you can do with plants indoors and out!